montagestudio/docs.montagestudio.com/montagejs/montagejs-setup.md

     $ sudo npm install -gq minit@latest
     ```

-    > **Note**: Minit does not need `sudo` access; npm uses `sudo` to make command line utilities such as minit available system wide.
+    > **Note:** Minit does not need `sudo` access; npm uses `sudo` to make command line utilities such as minit available system wide.
 Also, when run as root, npm will downgrade permissions before running any build scripts that package authors specified.
 For more details see the npm <a href="https://npmjs.org/doc/README.html" target="_blank">readme</a>.

 * **Windows:** Open the Command Prompt and type: